wmo-im/wis2box/docs/source/user/data-ingest.rst

 You can add an additional service to allow your data to be accessible over FTP.

-To use the 'docker-compose.wis2box-ftp.yml' template included in wis2box, create a new file called `ftp.env` using any text editor, and add the following content:
+To use the ``docker-compose.wis2box-ftp.yml`` template included in wis2box, create a new file called ``ftp.env`` using any text editor, and add the following content:

 .. code-block:: bash